CEI-lab/ece3400-2017/docs/lab1.md

 Your robot propulsion will be based on Parallax Continuous Rotation Servos.
 You can drive these using the standard Arduino Servo.h library.
 Connect one servo to the Uno by hooking up the white wire to a digital pin (set to output) with PWM capability.
 The red wire goes to the 5V output pin, and the black wire goes to ground.

 Note: Because servos use a lot of power and can be noisy, you’ll eventually connect the red and black wires to an external power supply consisting of rechargeable [5V battery pack](http://www.monoprice.com/product?c_id=108&cp_id=10831&cs_id=1083110&p_id=13087&seq=1&format=2).
 When you do this, remember to always have a common ground reference, otherwise your input/outputs will be floating with respect to each other.
+To actually hook this up you will need a USB-to-wire connection, we'll have these available starting Wednesday 8/30, in the component drawers.

 To use the Servo library, insert the line #include <Servo.h> at the top of a new sketch.
 At the bottom right of the Arduino Reference page, you will see a link for libraries.
 Follow that link to find documentation on the Servo library.